Jengamon/Disandria/README.md

 ### PugiTMX

 PugiTMX is a TMX map parser, written in C++ (obviously), based on the PugiXML parser.
 I wrote it to see if I could.

-## Changelog --Starting a Version 0.1a--

-Version 0.1a:

-	-- Added Input Manager
-	-- Formatted code using astyle to kde standards (a.k.a. making the code look nice)
-	-- Started Falcon CEGUI module
-	-- Started Falcon DisandriaAPI
-	-- Redid Mapping Algorithm

 **Thank you for your interest in Disandria!**